#defcon32’s theme is “Engage”!

 Today marks one month since I got my site/instance set up and made my intro post, and I want to make sure I post something today.
 (Actually, if I'd posted before I went to bed, I could have hit that one month pretty much on the minute.)
 However, I am not sure I'm actually going to get any of the things I want to write next fleshed out enough to be ready to post them tonight, so I decided to post a quick list of what I'm planning to work on or write about:

-- https://bringback.blog, whether I qualify, and whether I'm participating
+• https://bringback.blog, whether I qualify, and whether I'm participating

-- 100days projects, 100DaysToOffload specifically, and whether I'm going to do such a thing
+• 100days projects, 100DaysToOffload specifically, and whether I'm going to do such a thing

-- Terminology quirks between the Fediverse and the Indieweb, and how they and the way
+• Terminology quirks between the Fediverse and the Indieweb, and how they and the way microblog.pub works make me go "huh"

-works make me go "huh" - Follow-up the first: Why that makes me feel like I need a convenient way to post something that is public, but doesn't hit my followers' timelines
+• Follow-up the first: Why that makes me feel like I need a convenient way to post something that is public, but doesn't hit my followers' timelines

-- Follow-up the second: How that means I think I should try to interact with other people who do both Fediverse and Indieweb stuff
+• Follow-up the second: How that means I think I should try to interact with other people who do both Fediverse and Indieweb stuff

-- Bonus: Why can't my instance seem to interact with Tantek's fediverse presence?
+• Bonus: Why can't my instance seem to interact with Tantek's fediverse presence?
 Is it because I'm doing something wrong, and can I fix it?

-I saved the holidays and stopped the villain! holidayhackchallenge.com Don't miss out on SANS #HolidayHack x @KringleCon https://holidayhackchallenge.com
+I saved the holidays and stopped the villain! holidayhackchallenge.com Don't miss out on SANS x @KringleCon https://holidayhackchallenge.com

-All right, settled in for the evening...as soon as I finish running some updates, it's time to see how much more of #HolidayHack I can finish.
+All right, settled in for the evening...as soon as I finish running some updates, it's time to see how much more of I can finish.
 I might have to come back to this fountain thing.

 Tweaks to my site in the last couple days:

-- My Articles page was already marked up as an h-feed, but because the links to the posts were not marked up as
+• My Articles page was already marked up as an h-feed, but because the links to the posts were not marked up as h-entry it appeared empty.
+I remedied that and submitted an issue to the dev.

-so that, at least in theory, I can now support old-fashioned pingbacks by having webmention.io forward them to me as webmentions. - Tracked down why, when I try to start composing a reply and one of the actors in the thread is a profile I can't retrieve (such as because their instance uses a whitelist I'm not on), I get a 500 error; wrapped the offending attempt to add them to the "@" list in a

-and, for now, just drop them from the list, the same way the instance where my other account lives seems to do it.
+• Tracked down why, when I try to start composing a reply and one of the actors in the thread is a profile I can't retrieve (such as because their instance uses a whitelist I'm not on), I get a 500 error; wrapped the offending attempt to add them to the "@" list in a try and, for now, just drop them from the list, the same way the instance where my other account lives seems to do it.
 Submitted an issue for that too.
-(I might investigate later what happens if I try to leave the @-mention in place even though the lookup failed.) - Implemented a config toggle (not sure why I bothered to make it a config toggle; maybe I think other people might like it eventually?) to change the object IDs of posts from being a hex representation of a UUID to being a NewBase60-encoded...well, unix timestamp divided by 60, because I wanted resolution to the minute.
+(I might investigate later what happens if I try to leave the @-mention in place even though the lookup failed.)

+• Implemented a config toggle (not sure why I bothered to make it a config toggle; maybe I think other people might like it eventually?) to change the object IDs of posts from being a hex representation of a UUID to being a NewBase60-encoded...well, unix timestamp divided by 60, because I wanted resolution to the minute.
 Why?
 Because I have a few edge cases I think I might come across eventually in which I want to work around the fact that I can't easily edit my posts by predicting a permalink in advance.
 I may remove the division by 60 eventually, because I am pretty sure I generate one of those IDs for everything I do, and therefore I now can't post two things within the same minute.
 That might not sound like a big deal given how long my notes are (no, I can't type this much in under a minute), but the ID in question is also used as the ActivityPub ID of the action, so it applies - I'm pretty sure, and have tested at least one combination - to likes, shares, and so forth as well.
 By comparison...well, I suppose I might try to like and boost something within the same second, but not often.
 Anyhow, I'll see how it goes - the other nice thing about it is that as far as I can tell, since the IDs were already just something standing in to be unique, I can switch it up whenever I like and it just affects my posts during the time I have that configuration active.
 Come to think of it, I should make it configurable whether it uses seconds or minutes.
 Maybe tomorrow.